Professional Reviews

 • Identity.

-Each of the 4 categories has a scroll bar, so you can access every relevant feature without having to go into any menus.
-However, Kaspersky’s UI doesn’t let you resize it — which is annoying as I’d love to be able to see each feature in full screen without needing to scroll.
+Each of the 5 categories has a scroll bar, so you can access every relevant feature without having to go into any menus.

-There’s also a small question mark next to every feature, which gives you a quick, concise rundown of what it does — this is super handy if you need quick information and don’t want to go onto the knowledge base.
+There’s also a small question mark next to every feature giving you a rundown of what it does — this is super handy if you need quick information and don’t want to go onto the knowledge base.

 That said, some of Kaspersky’s tools can be difficult to find.
 For example, to use the File Shredder, you have to click Privacy and then scroll to the bottom of that category.
 To use the Backup and Restore feature, you have to click Performance and scroll halfway down that category.
-I often found I would forget where certain features were and end up clicking on random categories hoping to find them.
+I often found I would forget where certain features were.
+Luckily, there’s a search box you can use to quickly locate all the features.

-Once you get used to Kaspersky’s UI, however, it’s very organized.
+Overall, however, Kaspersky’s UI is well-structured and easy to navigate once you get used to it.
 There are even ways to customize your experience.
-Most features have small settings icons next to them that allow you to control various options.
+Most features have small setting icons next to them that allow you to control various options.

 There’s also a really helpful Notification Center that makes the essential functions simple to turn on or off.
 Many antiviruses with a notification center simply alert you to something being disabled and take you to the relevant tool when you click on it.
-With Kaspersky, you can quickly resolve security issues without having to leave the Notification Center.
+With Kaspersky, you can quickly resolve security issues without leaving the Notification Center.

-Kaspersky’s layout takes a little getting used to, but once you do get used to it, it’s really quick to navigate and easy to use.
+Kaspersky’s layout takes a little getting used to but soon becomes quick and easy to navigate.
 And I love that the customization options give you full freedom, making for a great interface that feels complete no matter which plan you choose.

 • Antivirus scanner.